Rin-ne: Manga

 Written and illustrated by Rumiko Takahashi, Rin-ne was serialized in Shogakukan's Weekly Shōnen Sunday manga magazine from April 22, 2009, to December 13, 2017.
-Shogakukan released 40 tankōbon volumes in Japan from October 16, 2009 to January 18, 2018.
+Shogakukan collected its chapters in 40 tankōbon volumes, released from October 16, 2009, to January 18, 2018.

-In North America, the manga has been licensed by Viz Media, and published the chapters simultaneously online in English as they were serialized in Japan until March 17, 2011.
+In North America, the manga has been licensed by Viz Media, and they published the chapters simultaneously online in English as they were serialized until March 17, 2011.
 Rin-ne was the first title to be released under Viz Media's Shonen Sunday imprint, with the first volume published on October 20, 2009 and the last on July 13, 2021.
 Madman Entertainment published the first volume in Australia on October 10, 2010.

 Anime

-The 25-episode anime television series adaptation, produced by Brain's Base and directed by Seiki Sugawara, premiered in Japan on April 4, 2015.
+A 25-episode anime television series adaptation, produced by Brain's Base and directed by Seiki Sugawara, premiered on April 4, 2015.
 The screenplay is written by Michiko Yokote and the music composed by Akimitsu Honma.
 The first set of opening and ending theme songs is "Ōkaranman" (桜花爛漫) by Keytalk and "Tokinowa" (トキノワ) by Passepied respectively, while the second set used from episode 14 onwards is "Ura no Ura" (裏の裏) by Passepied and "Futatsu no Sekai" (ふたつの世界) by Quruli.
 Prior to the anime, an animated commercial promoting the manga and Weekly Shōnen Sunday was created in 2009.
 The second season premiered on April 9, 2016.
 For the second season, the first set of opening and ending theme songs is "Melody" by Pile and "Hanashi o Shiyō" (話をしよう) by Glim Spanky respectively, while the second set used from episode 38 onwards is "Ainii" (アイニー) by CreepHyp and "Beautiful Life" by Shiggy Jr. The third season aired from April to September 2017.
 For the third season, the first set of opening and ending theme songs is "Shiny" by Yoru no Honki Dance and "Suki nano Kana" (スキナノカナ) by Softly respectively, while the second set used from episode 63 onwards is "Setsuna Yumemishi" (セツナユメミシ) by Keytalk and "Puzzle" by Mone Kamishiraishi.

 The anime's three seasons are licensed by Sentai Filmworks for digital and home video release in North America.